GoogleChrome/lighthouse-ci/docs/getting-started.md

 #### GitHub Automatic Token (Recommended)

 The easiest and most secure way to add status checks to your PR is via the [automatic GITHUB_TOKEN](https://docs.github.com/en/actions/tutorials/authenticate-with-github_token).
 You need to make sure it has both `contents:read` and `statuses:write` permissions.
-(See the [full permission reference](https://docs.github.com/en/actions/reference/workflows-and-actions/workflow-syntax#permissions) for more details).

 ```diff
 name: CI